MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 ms.topic: conceptual
 ---

-# Effective workload flow design
+# Effective flow design in a workload

 The article provides a guide for designing flows within a workload.
 Flows are sequences of actions aimed at achieving specific outcomes.
 Flow design determines the efficiency of user interactions (user flows) and system communication (system flows).
 Proper flow design improves how you build new flows and optimize existing flows.